 Let's Talk Baby Teeth

-Well, they do in fact play a very important role in your childs development.
-Not only do they help your baby to move onto solids, but they are key in the development of her mouth and speech.
+Baby teeth do in fact play a very important role in your child’s development.
+Not only do they help your baby to progress from milk onto solids, but they are key in the development of their mouth and speech.

 These baby teeth are making sure there will be plenty of room for the adult teeth to grow into, avoiding overcrowding.

 So why is this so important?
 Teeth play a huge part in the development of our speech.
-Certain letters and sounds such as V, F, ch, use the teeth to create the correct noise.
+Certain letters and sounds such as V, F and CH use the teeth to create the correct noise.
 How?
 The mouth is made up of different parts that work together to create our speech.
-The tongue, lips, cheeks, vocal chords and our favourite, the teeth.
-The way the teeth are spaced within the mouth has a great impact on the sounds ie. if the teeth are crowded it would alter the interactions between the teeth and the tongue, lips and cheeks, therefore creating a difference in the sound.
+The tongue, lips, cheeks, vocal chords and our favourite, the teeth, all combine to help us talk.
+The way the teeth are spaced within the mouth has a great impact on the sounds so if for example, the teeth are crowded it would alter the interactions between the teeth and the tongue, lips and cheeks, therefore creating a difference in the sound.